Blazemeter/taurus/site/dat/docs/Lifecycle.md

  - Instantiate objects
  - Check if any additional software must be downloaded and installed

-Opposite stage: Post-process
+Mirror stage: Post-process

 ## Startup stage
 Start test executors ASAP.
 Long/heavy tasks are not allowed here.

-Opposite stage: Shutdown
+Mirror stage: Shutdown

 ## Check stage
 Check if executors/modules have finished